This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. Double Boiler Method: Fill a small pot with 2 inches of water and bring it to a gentle boil.
-Place a heat-proof bowl on top, ensuring the water doesn’t touch the bottom of the bowl.
-Add the chopped chocolate and stir with a rubber spatula until melted.
-Set aside to cool.
+Double Boiler: Bring 2 inches of water to a gentle boil in a small pot.
+Place a heat-proof bowl on top (make sure the water doesn’t touch the bowl).
+Add chopped chocolate and stir until melted.

-• Mix Ingredients: In a medium-sized bowl, whisk together the sweetened condensed milk, vanilla, cocoa powder, and melted chocolate.
-Set aside.
+• Mix Base: In a medium bowl, whisk together sweetened condensed milk, vanilla, cocoa powder, and the cooled melted chocolate.

-• Whip the Cream: In a separate bowl, pour in the heavy cream.
-Using an electric mixer on medium-high speed, whip the cream until stiff peaks form.
+• Whip the Cream: In a separate bowl, whip heavy cream with an electric mixer on medium-high speed until stiff peaks form.

-• Combine Mixtures: Gently fold the chocolate mixture into the whipped cream until fully combined.
+• Combine: Gently fold the chocolate mixture into the whipped cream until fully blended.

 Notes